White House trade adviser Navarro calls China delisting report "fake news" -CNBC

 WASHINGTON, Sept 30 (Reuters) - White House trade adviser Peter Navarro on Monday dismissed reports that the Trump administration was considering delisting Chinese companies from U.S. stock exchanges as "fake news."

-Asked in particular about a Bloomberg report on the matter, Navarro said told CNBC, "Over half of it was highly inaccurate or flat out false."
+Asked in particular about a Bloomberg News report on the matter, Navarro said told CNBC: "That story, which appeared in Bloomberg: I’ve read it far more carefully than it was written," Navarro told CNBC.
+"Over half of it was highly inaccurate or simply flat-out false."

+U.S. President Donald Trump's administration is considering the move, three sources briefed on the matter said on Friday, in what would be a radical escalation of U.S.-China trade tensions.

+Bloomberg News first reported last week that the administration was considering limits to U.S. investors' portfolios, including delisting the Chinese companies.

 ((doina.chiacu@thomsonreuters.com; 202-898-8322;))

-Note: "This story was just so full of inaccuracies and in terms of the truth of the matter, what the Treasury said I think was accurate,” he said.